-As the deputy mission head of the Science Mission Office, Alessandra oversees the science career and infrastructure at the institute, including the library, conference attendance, visitor programs, and internal grants, as well as the career development of more than 150 research staff members and postdoctoral researchers.
-Before she began this role in 2017, she was the deputy division head of the operations and engineering division at the institute, co-managing a group of more than 250 technical personnel, engineers, astronomers, and scientists who oversee the ground system efforts, including the planning and scheduling, integration and testing, and data management of the observatories we support.
+As the head of the science mission office, Dr. Alessandra Aloisi oversees the career development of more than 150 research staff members and postdoctoral researchers; oversees the peer review process for orbit allocation of both the Hubble Space Telescope and the James Webb Space Telescope; and is responsible for the institute’s library, conference attendance, visitor programs, and internal grants.
+From 2017 to 2018, she served as the institute’s deputy mission head of the Science Mission Office.
+Before this, Dr. Aloisi served as deputy division head of the operations and engineering division for several years, co-managing a group of more than 250 technical personnel, engineers, astronomers, and scientists who oversee the ground system efforts, including the planning and scheduling, integration and testing, and data management of the observatories we support.

-Alessandra joined the institute’s research staff in 2003, working first for the European Space Agency and transferring to a position with the Association of the Universities for Research in Astronomy (AURA) in 2009.
-She started at the institute as an instrument scientist for the Space Telescope Imaging Spectrograph and the Cosmic Origins Spectrograph on the Hubble Space Telescope, and became the lead for the team responsible for the calibration, operations, and user support of these spectrographs just before the Hubble Servicing Mission 4.
+Dr. Aloisi joined the institute’s research staff in 2003, working first for the European Space Agency and transferring to a position with the Association of the Universities for Research in Astronomy (AURA) in 2009.
+She started at the institute as an instrument scientist for Hubble’s Space Telescope Imaging Spectrograph and the Cosmic Origins Spectrograph, and became the lead for the team responsible for the calibration, operations, and user support of these spectrographs just before Hubble’s fourth servicing mission.
 She launched her career as a postdoctoral researcher at the institute before becoming a postdoctoral researcher and then an associate research scientist at Johns Hopkins University.

 PhD in Astronomy, Bologna University